palewire/first-web-scraper/docs/index.rst

 Dictionaries are probably the most difficult data type to explain, but also among the most useful.
 In technical terms, they are storehouses for pairs of keys and values.
 You can think of them like a phonebook.

-An example will make this a little more clear, but know for now that they are declared with curly braces.
+An example will make this a little more clear.

 .. code:: python